ivanfourie/BrewTour/README.md

 ```
 za
- co
-  brewtour
-   shared
+└───co
+    └───brewtour
+        ├───client
+        │   └───application
+        │       └───beer
+        │           └───BeerListPresenter.java // Presenter that dispatches GetBeerAction to GetBeersHandler via RPC
+        ├───server
+        │   └───dispatch
+        │       └───GetBeersHandler.java // Handler that handles GetBeersAction and returns GetBeersResult
+        └───shared
-    dispatch // Actions and Results shared by server and client
+            ├───dispatch /* Actions and Results shared by server and client */
-     GetBeers.java // auto-generates GetBeersAction.java and GetBeersResult.java by using @GenDispatch annotation
+            │   └───GetBeers.java // auto-generates GetBeersAction.java and GetBeersResult.java by using @GenDispatch annotation
-     ...
-    domain // business objects that generate DTOs
+            └───domain /* Domain objects shared by server and client */
-     Beer.java // Simple class that generates BeerDto.java by using @GenDto annotation
+                └───Beer.java // Simple class that generates BeerDto.java by using @GenDto annotation
-	 ...
-   server
-    spring
-     ServerModule.java // Module that binds handlers and configures the server

 ```